willnguyen1312/zoom-image/README.md

 ## Zoom Image

-A little yet powerful framework agnostic headless-library to zoom image on the web.
+A little yet powerful framework agnostic headless library to zoom images on the web.
 It is a typical experience on e-commerce sites.
 Examples are written with Preact, React, Svelte, Vanilla JS and Vue.

 - ✅ Zoom on wheel (scroll & pinch)